lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- Inserts/updates/deletes vals in a table,
 -- based on vals in a 2nd table/subquery, when it is like a change log.
--- ERROR_ON_NONDETERMINISTIC_MERGE session parameter is true by default, -- which will return an error if multiple rowsin my_log matches the condition merge into my_table using my_log on my_table.col1 = my_log.col1 when matched and ... then update/delete ...
+-- ERROR_ON_NONDETERMINISTIC_MERGE session parameter is true by default, -- which will return an error if multiple rows in my_log matches the condition merge into my_table using my_log on my_table.col1 = my_log.col1 when matched and ... then update/delete ...
 when matched then update/delete ...